qmonnet/whirl-offload/_posts/2017-03-03-iovisor-summit-summary.md

 * _Nikita Shirokov, Production Engineer at Facebook_
 * _Huapeng Zhou, Software Engineer at Facebook_

-This was a four-in-one presentation about use several use cases for XDP at Facebook and Versa Networks:
+This was a four-in-one presentation about several use cases for XDP at Facebook and Versa Networks:

 * Protection against Distributed Denial of Service (DDoS) attacks, by Huapeng Zhou.